 2. Resumes.
 This is part and parcel of the personal background information requirements.
-A solid resume portrays your business as one that is prepared, organized and well managed.
+A solid resume portrays your business as one that is prepared, organized, and well managed.
 If you don't have a professional resume and wish to get funding from the SBA, I would seriously consider having this professionally done in order to make the right impact.
 The resume should be as crisp and comprehensive as it would be if you were applying for an employment position.

 3. Business Plan.
 This is essential to getting the moolah.
-Your plan must include financial projections such as cash flow, income and specific goals of your company.
-What are the specific plans of your company?
+Your plan must include financial projections such as cash flow, income, and specific goals of your company.
+What are the specific plans for your company?
 How long will you need to reach them?
 And perhaps, most importantly, how does the money from the SBA fit within your specific plan?
 The bottom line in this section is to demonstrate to the SBA that you are worth the investment.
 For the business plan to be successful, I would recommend providing an executive summary, market analysis, description of your business, information about your company's management team, marketing, and sales strategy and financial projections and statements.
 Remember, the more money you are requesting from the SBA the more the SBA will dive deep into all of the components of your application.

 4. Use of Loan.
 How does getting this money fit into your overall business plan?
 In this section, you need to demonstrate facts that otherwise demonstrate that the funds are to be used for what the SBA refers to as a "sound business purpose."
 Depending on the specific loan you are seeking, the SBA will decide if you are eligible as to how the money will be used in the context of the loan applied for.